Gamma Linolenic Acid: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 GLA, a polyunsaturated fatty acid with 18 carbons, has two cis double bonds that give it a special structure.
 With its initial double bond of six carbons from the omega end of the molecule, its structure places it among the family of omega-6 fatty acids.
 GLA is an exception to the rule of omega-6 fatty acids, which often have an inflammatory effects on the body.

 The principal source of GLA is the conversion of linoleic acid (LA), an important omega-6 fatty acid.
 The endogenous production of GLA is constrained.
-Age, heavy alcohol intake, and nutritional inadequacies can all interfere with this conversion process, which is carried out by the enzyme delta-6-desaturase (D6D), decreasing the effectiveness of GLA synthesis.
+Age, heavy intake, and nutritional inadequacies can all interfere with this conversion process, which is carried out by the enzyme delta-6-desaturase (D6D), decreasing the effectiveness of GLA synthesis.

-Dietary sources like evening primrose oil, borage oil, and black currant seed oil provide substantial amounts of GLA, offering an alternative pathway for its acquisition.
+Dietary sources like evening primrose oil, oil, and black currant seed oil provide substantial amounts of GLA, offering an alternative pathway for its acquisition.

 Health Benefits of GLA